matheuscscp/gke-metadata-server/SLSA.md

 Migrating to the GCP Artifact Registry is left as future work required for assessing the project as SLSA Level 3.

+That said, the `release` workflow signs and verifies only image digests, which are always immutable.

 #### Verified History